rnshmel/signal_inspector/README.md

 ### 4. Symbol Timing Recovery (Digital)
 Converts analog signals into discrete symbols (0, 1, 2, 3, etc) via user-aided symbol recovery.
 - **Input:** Demodulated Analog Signal + Thresholds (from Tab 3).
-- **Manual Clocking:** Drag the "Clock Region" box to align red tick marks with the center of your symbols.
+- **Manual Clocking:** Drag the "Clock Region" box to align red tick marks with the edges of your symbols.
 - **Auto-Sync (Beta):** After manually aligning 4+ symbols, the tool can algorithmically estimate the clock for the rest of the burst.
 - **Action:** Click **"STAGE OUTPUT"** to extract the discrete symbols.